ALShum/rwunderground/README.md

 If no argument is provided to set_location then by default the nearest weather station will be used.
 You can also specify location based on lat/lon or personal weather station ID.

 ## Package Functionality Summary
+Note: by default units are in imperial (temperature is F, windspeed in MPH etc.) -- sorry rest of the world!
+To use metric, you can set `use_metric = TRUE` for many of the functions.

 ### Main Functions
 * `history`, `history_daily`, `history_range`: weather history functions